neondatabase/website/content/docs/reference/cli-set-context.md

 neon projects create --name MyLatest --set-context
 ```

-This creates a hidden file with the following context details:
+This creates a hidden `.neon` file by default with the following context details:

 ```json
 {